In the Elizabeth Holmes criminal case, the media is also on trial - NewsBreak

 In the Elizabeth Holmes criminal case, the media is also on trial

-For a time, Elizabeth Holmes was a media darling.
+(CNN Business) — For a time, Elizabeth Holmes was a media darling.
 The college dropout who started her blood-testing company Theranos at 19 graced the cover of magazines such as Forbes, Fortune, and Inc. in her signature black turtleneck to help cultivate her image as "the next Steve Jobs."
-She was upheld as a rare female founder who'd raised significant sums of capital to drive her startup towards an eye-popping $9 billion valuation.www.wktv.com
+She was upheld as a rare female founder who'd raised significant sums of capital to drive her startup towards an eye-popping $9 billion valuation.www.cnn.com

 Comments / 0